-Whaleback Ridge
+Whaleback Peak

 December 8, 2007

-Although we had no trouble accessing the cattle land, Gerry Richardson, Event Co-ordinator Calgary Outdoor Club, emailed me a caveat.
+Although we had no trouble accessing the cattle land, Gerry Richardson, Event Coordinator Calgary Outdoor Club, emailed me a caveat.

-Behind is one of a few fences we had to climb over.
+Behind is one of a few fences we had to climb over

 Almost at the gap where we came to a road that we would use to get us through

-Fungi create a staircase up a tree.
+Fungi create a staircase up a tree

 Crossing the frozen creek

-Grass frosted and frozen in the creek.
+Grass frosted and frozen in the creek

 The sunny, bare slopes behind looked more enticing than where we were!